Comments are closed.

 ATMOSPHERIC AGRICULTURE

-The project is based on site specific research focusing on the performative qualities of different kinds of Kelp based on a two-day field study of underwater kelp forests using drones and through hands-on exploration of low-impact harvesting methods in collaboration with a marine biologist as part of the Lofotoen International Art Festival, September, 2019.
+The works are the result of site-specific hands-on research into kelp conducted during a two-day field study of underwater kelp forests, using drones and through hands-on exploration of low-impact harvesting methods in collaboration with a marine biologist, as part of the Kelp Diagram Collective workshop during the Kelp Congress at Lofotoen International Art Festival in September 2019.

 Back to front